-Business View Magazine interviews Danville Walker, Managing Director of Appliance Traders Limited, as part of our focus on best businesses in Jamaica.
+Business View Caribbean interviews Danville Walker, Managing Director of Appliance Traders Limited, as part of our focus on best businesses in Jamaica.

 Appliance Traders Limited (ATL) was founded by Gordon “Butch” Stewart, a Jamaican businessman and hotelier, who began working at the age of 17 as a salesman for the Curaçao Trading Company and eventually became its sales manager.
 Wanting to start his own company, Stewart launched ATL in 1968, specializing in the manufacture and sales of air conditioning units, which at the time, was still new to the island.